siavhnz/interactive-rating-component/README.md

 ### What I learned

-React functionality was tricky, passing data and event to children

-and get data from them was the point of this challenge
+React functionality was tricky, passing data and events to children and getting data from them was the point of this challenge

 ### Continued development